noahp/stlink-clone-adapter/README.md

 ## Variants

-I know of 2 variants of the ST-Link v2, with different pinouts on the 2x5 0.1" (2.54mm) header.
+I know of 2 variants of the ST-Link v2 clones, with different pinouts on the 2x5 0.1" (2.54mm) header.
 Different adapter boards provided for each variant.

 One way to distinguish the variants; when unplugged, check for continuity on pins 3+4 or 5+6.

 - pins 3+4 shorted, **variant-1**
-- pins 5+6 shorted, **variant-1**
+- pins 5+6 shorted, **variant-2**

 ### Variant 1